 After the war, Dr. MacDonald did post graduate studies at the University of Saskatchewan, the University of London (England) and The University of Toronto.
 He was board certified in otolaryngology, C.C.P. and S. on January 1st, 1953.

 Dr. MacDonald married Eva “Phyllis” Hume in Sarnia in November of 1955.
 She was born in Coburg on the 9th of May, 1926, the daughter of Thomas and Eva Hume.
 Her parents were dairy farmers and she had 2 brothers, Giles and Donald.
 Mrs. MacDonald served with the Royal Canadian Air Force during WWII.
 She was based at Trenton and she worked as a meteorologist.
 After the war, she graduated in nursing and worked at the Hospital for Sick Children in Toronto.
 Dr. and Mrs. MacDonald arrived in Chatham, Ontario in 1958.

 In 1968 Dr. MacDonald moved to Bathurst, New Brunswick where he specialized as an otolaryngologist at the Valley Lourdes Clinic.
 Dr. MacDonald returned to Chatham in 1975 and his medical office was located at 385 Wellington Street West.

 Dr. MacDonald was a Fellow of the Royal College of Physicians and Surgeons and a proud member of the Royal Canadian Legion.

-He died on the 16th of March, 1983.
-Mrs. MacDonald died in 1994.
+Dr. MacDonald died on the 16th of March, 1983.
+Mrs. MacDonald died on the 18th of June, 1994.
 They are buried at Maple Leaf Cemetery in Chatham.